alkem-io/client-web/public/help/callout-inspiration.md

 - If you want it to be a low threshold way of answering, you can use **Discussions**.
 Members can submit a simple answer, such as introducing themselves or ideas for a webinar;
 - **Cards** are a way to submit your knowledge, such as ideas, related initiatives, or relevant stakeholders, that require additional information.
 For example, a longer description, references, visuals, and allowing others to comment;
-- Lastly, **Canvases** can be used to allow people to visualize their input, such as personas, stakeholder mapping, business models, etc.
+- Lastly, **Whiteboards** can be used to allow people to visualize their input, such as personas, stakeholder mapping, business models, etc.